Black Colorado Farmers In Ongoing Battle With Racist Neighbors

 So, just to recap: The Mallerys own a ranch that is much larger than their white neighbors’ ranches, and their white neighbors, the Clarks, have called the police, claiming the Mallerys were on their property, even though it was actually the Mallerys’ property.
 Meanwhile, the local sheriff’s office was defending itself against racism allegations by pointing out that these families had been beefing for years, which still didn’t explain why it felt the Black couple needed to be arrested on felony charges due to what security cameras they clearly needed were capturing, based on a law they might not have even been aware of, and wasn’t, according to any reports, the reason the police were ever called.

 I mean, maybe these Black farmers are right, and everyone around them is racist.
-These stories just fell all too familiar.
+These stories just feel all too familiar.

 Anyway, the Mallerys set up a GoFundMe page to help them improve their security systems and continue to fight against the onslaught of racism and racial violence they say they still face.